monkeytypegame/monkeytype/CONTRIBUTING_ADVANCED.md

 ### Docker (Recommended but Optional)

 You can use docker to run the frontend and backend.
-This will take care of OS specific problems, but might be a bit more resource intensive.
+This will take care of OS-specific problems but might be a bit more resource-intensive.
 You can download it from the [Docker website](https://www.docker.com/get-started/#h_installation).

 ### Firebase (optional)